Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299) by NullCascade -- jumping takes energy.
 You can no longer limitlessly leap around the world.
 - [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade -- you now pick books up by default instead of reading them.
 No more browsing in book stores without paying, or gaining skill points without paying.
 Careful: this does mean that the default action is to *steal* owned books now.
 Plays well with Illiterate -- illiterate characters will now no longer gain skill points from books just because they want to pick them up.
 - [**Illiterate**](https://www.nexusmods.com/morrowind/mods/46600) by Petethegoat -- if your character falls below a certain level of intelligence they won't be able to read.
 Includes toggle for permanent illiteracy, for characters who have never learned to read.
-- [**Drop Light**](https://www.nexusmods.com/morrowind/mods/46694) by NullCascade -- equipping a shield, two handed weapon, etc while having a light equipped will cause the light to be dropped at your feet.
-- [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671) by Melchior Dahrk and Greatness7 -- lights grow fainter over their lifespan.
-- [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by Melchior Dahrk -- windows light up at night, there are also interior sunrays at windows on bright days.
 - [**Not Clairvoyant Nerevarine**](https://www.nexusmods.com/morrowind/mods/47102) by qqqbbb -- You have to talk to people to know their names.
 You have to use objects to know what their properties are.
 - [**Write Notes**](https://www.nexusmods.com/morrowind/mods/43839) by qqqbbb -- you can now write notes on plain paper.
 - [**Graphic Herbalism**](https://www.nexusmods.com/morrowind/mods/46599) by Stuporstar and Greatness7 -- plants you pick now visually show that they've been picked.